Bachelor of Science (Advanced)

 (ATAR plus any adjustment factors)

-Lowest Selection Rank to receive an offer 95.15 Median Selection Rank to receive an offer 98.8 Highest Selection Rank to receive an offer 99.95 Minimum eligibility score 90 Additional criteria considered Selection rank only Recent Secondary Education You must not have completed more than 2 years full time equivalent university study (48 units).
-You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors ).
+Lowest Selection Rank to receive an offer 95.55 Median Selection Rank to receive an offer 99.15 Highest Selection Rank to receive an offer 99.95 Minimum eligibility score 90 Additional criteria considered Selection rank only Recent Secondary Education Applicants with recent secondary education are those whose admission is primarily based on the completion of Year 12 within the last two years, however if you completed your secondary education more than two years ago, you may still be able to be considered on the basis of your secondary schooling.
+You must not have completed more than 2 years full time equivalent university study (48 units).
+You compete for a place with your Selection Rank (ATAR plus any applicable adjustment factors).
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
+See Wirltu Yarlu for further information.
 Assumed Knowledge SACE Stage 2; Chemistry, Physics and Mathematical Methods (if studied year 12 prior to 2017, the equivalent subject was called Mathematical Studies) Additional Entry Requirements Higher Education Study You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.
-Work and life experience You must be 18 years or over before 1 February 2019.
-If you have studied at higher education level in the last two years (for 2019 entry this means you were enrolled in either 2018 or 2017), you must not have accumulated more than a TOTAL of 2 years full-time (or part-time equivalent) higher education study (ie. including any study prior to 2017).
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
+See Wirltu Yarlu for further information.
+Work and life experience To be eligible to sit the Special Tertiary Admissions Test (STAT) as as pathway for entry, you must be 18 years or over before 1 February 2021.
+If you have studied at higher education level in the last two years (for 2021 entry this means you were enrolled in either 2020 or 2019), you must not have accumulated more than a TOTAL of 2 years full-time (or part-time equivalent) higher education study (ie. including any study prior to 2019).
 If you meet this criteria, you will be ranked according to your result in the Special Tertiary Admissions Test (STAT).
 Your STAT result is not weighted between verbal and quantitative components.
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Other Entry PathwaysSATAC Code: 324651

 (includes a bridging or enabling course)